It’s that time again…The start of school is just around the corner! Kids, are you ready? Caregivers, are YOU ready?

 Bookflix and Tumblebooks are fun and engaging for students.
 They both include small “lessons” in the form of games and puzzles to help students reinforce those necessary core reading skills.
 I would recommend these databases to all students, though generally, they are geared towards elementary-aged kids.

-As for Tutor.com, it is geared towards our Middle and High School aged students.
+As for Tutor.com, it is geared toward our Middle and High School aged students.
 This site allows students to work directly, one on one, with a verified tutor.
 Students will also be able to find practice quizzes for various subjects.
 Our high school students can find ACT/SAT prep help.
 Tutor.com is definitely a great resource for our older students to use not only in preparation for school but to refer back to throughout the year for help.

 Again, all of these databases are free!